seperman/deepdiff/deepdiff/deephash_doc.rst

 exclude_regex_paths: list, default = None
     List of string regex paths or compiled regex paths objects to exclude from the report.
 If only one item, you can path it as a string instead of a list containing only one regex path.

+exclude_obj_callback
+    function, default = None
+    A function that takes the object and its path and returns a Boolean.
+If True is returned, the object is excluded from the results, otherwise it is included.
+    This is to give the user a higher level of control than one can achieve via exclude_paths, exclude_regex_paths or other means.

 hasher: function. default = DeepHash.murmur3_128bit
     hasher is the hashing function.
 The default is DeepHash.murmur3_128bit.
     But you can pass another hash function to it if you want.